 Please review this explanation on the purpose for this section before reading the information here.

-Glass looking or Money Digging was a thing in Joseph’s time.
+Glass looking or money digging was a thing in Joseph Smith’s time.
 People would say they could look into a rock and find treasure buried in the ground.
 At age 13, Joseph was introduced to this by a classmate Sally Chase, who had a green stone that she claimed she could see treasure with.
-He used her green stone to find his first seerstone, a “chocolate colored” smooth oval shaped rock that would become his favorite stone to use in treasure hunting expeditions.
-The LDS church released photographs of this stone in August 2015.
+He used her stone to find his first seerstone, a “chocolate colored” smooth oval shaped rock that would become his favorite seerstone.
+He used this on treasure hunting expeditions as a youth and then later used it as one of the seerstones he used in his role as a prophet, translating the Book of Mormon and receiving revelations of the Doctrine and Covenants.
+The LDS Church released photographs of this stone in August 2015.

-This information is not terribly challenging, as we know prophets are human and we know Joseph wasn’t perfect.
-What becomes challenging is that it’s very fuzzy where the magic and the conning stopped and when the prophetic, divine work started.
+Prophets are human and we know Joseph wasn’t perfect.
+But what becomes especially challenging is that it’s very fuzzy where the magic and the conning stopped and when the prophetic, divine work started.
 The same stone and the same method that he used to con people, he used to translate the Book of Mormon.
-There is evidence that Joseph first talked about the Angel Moroni as a treasure guardian and the finding of the gold plates as a magical journey, with the cleaner version of the story being cemented later over time.
+There is also evidence that Joseph first talked about the Angel Moroni and the finding of the gold plates as a magical journey, evolving over time into the cleaner version we know today.
+In some accounts, Angel Moroni seems to be playing the part of a classic treasure guardian spirit, acting as a trickster, asking the treasure seeker riddles and questions, making them perform challenges and come back later, shocking the person if they get too close to the treasure, and so on.

 When Moroni gave Joseph the Gold Plates, they came with the Urim and Thumim, or what Joseph referred to as the Nephite spectacles.
 Joseph never talked about how the Book of Mormon translation process went.
 We have a few quotes from Martin Harris, Emma Smith, David Whitmer, and Oliver Cowdery that suggest something like this: for the first 116 pages that were lost that Martin Harris was the scribe for, Joseph used the head in hat technique using the Nephite interpreters, aka Urim and Thummim, as substitute for the seerstone.
 After that, and for the majority of the Book of Mormon, he used the same head in hat technique, but was openly using the same peepstone that he had carried since he was a teenager and used in money digging schemes.
 While he was translating, the gold plates were typically not present, hidden for fear people would steal them, or covered with a napkin.